 - Stir until well combined but do not over mix

 - Add the cup of hot coffee and increase speed to medium and beat for about a minute

 - Distribute batter even amongst the cake pans

-- Bake for 30-35 minutes or until toothpick comes out clean when inserted in middle
+- 6 inch pans: Bake for 30 minutes or until toothpick comes out almost clean (few crumbs are okay) when inserted in middle

 - Allow to cool 10 minutes in pans before transferring to cooling rack